 Truck collisions make up a very small percentage of total vehicle crashes, but they also account for a disproportionate amount of serious injuries and deaths.
-In 2019, the California Highway Patrol reports that there were 7,009 crashes that caused injuries in California.
+In 2023, California Highway Patrol recorded over 14,000 truck accidents on state highways, leading to more than 5,900 injuries and around 377 deaths… California ranked among the top 5 states nationally for large-truck crash fatalities.
+In 2023 alone, 392 people died in crashes involving large trucks—a figure second only to Texas.
 With so much of the state’s population center in Southern California, and major shipping ports in LA and Long Beach it should come as no surprise that many of those accidents occurred in Orange County, Los Angeles, Riverside, San Bernardino and San Diego Counties.

 Truck Accident Types

-Rollover – Trucks have a higher-than-average center of gravity, which makes them prone to rollovers.
+Rollover – Due to high center of gravity—triggered by windy conditions, unbalanced loads, or overcorrection.
+Training and enforcement of FMCSA rollover prevention rules are key.
 This is why Entry-Level Driver Training, as required by the FMCSA, includes education on rollover prevention.
 Rollovers are more likely to happen in windy conditions, when a truck is overloaded, or when a truck driver loses control of the vehicle and overcorrects.
 The consequences can be devastating, especially if a truck rolls over onto another vehicle or rolls off of an overpass.

 Jackknife – Jackknife accidents are unique to tractor-trailers.
-They occur when the truck’s trailer swings out to the side, forming a 90-degree angle with the tractor.
+Tractor-trailers fold into a 90° angle during sudden braking or slippery conditions—risking secondary collisions or highway blockages.
 The much-heavier trailer pulls the tractor along, causing the driver to lose control.
 Until it comes to a stop, the truck may hit other vehicles, force other drivers to take evasive action or cause damage to roadway structures.
 These truck accidents are often the result of drivers braking too suddenly or on wet and slippery roads.

 Wide Turn – Wide turn accidents are fairly common among truck drivers.
 The data from the California Highway Patrol shows that unsafe or poorly executed turns were a common cause of injury-causing accidents.
 This type of accident occurs when a truck driver swings left before turning right.
-If they go too far left, they may hit someone in the opposite lane.
+Trucks may swing wide to navigate tight turns.
+Miscalculation can result in striking vehicles in adjacent lanes or cyclists.
 If they don’t go far enough left, they may hit someone or something on their right side.
 The only upside is that these truck crashes generally occur at very low speeds, and other drivers may have plenty of time to take evasive action and protect themselves.

 Sideswipe – Sideswipe accidents, much like rear-end collisions, are usually considered minor when they involve two passenger vehicles.
 But when a tractor-trailer is involved, the outcome is often very different.
-Tractor-trailers have massive blind spots on both sides, making it difficult for drivers to see vehicles on either side.
+Common in highway merges—blind spots on both sides lead to severe side impacts, often dragging smaller vehicles underneath.
 If a driver doesn’t know this and they stay in a truck’s blind spot, they risk being hit.
 Depending on the structure of the truck and how long it takes them to swerve back into the regular lane, the damage could be severe.
 In some cases, the smaller vehicle gets stuck underneath the side of the truck and gets pulled along until the truck comes to a stop.

-Tire Blowout – Tire blowouts are relatively common, thanks to the massive amount of weight a truck carries and the amount of miles they put on every single day.
+Tire Blowout – Excessive weight, poor maintenance, or worn tires can cause catastrophic loss of control.
 When a blowout happens, the vehicle often swerves out of control until the blown-out wheel forces it to stop.

 Underride – Underride collisions are among the most deadly types of truck accidents.
-They happen when a smaller vehicle runs into the back of a truck and gets wedged underneath the back end.
+Among the deadliest—passenger vehicles slide under rear or side of trailers.
+Heightened risk at nighttime or poor visibility conditions.
 These collisions often end in fatalities.

 Truck Accidents are Common in California